mbsabath/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A command line implementation of tic-tac-toe
+A command line implementation of tic-tac-toe.

 This is a project attempting to create a command line interactive game of tic-tac-toe.
 It is an exercise in a combination of applied game theory and computer science.
 The division of internal information is as follows: